jordanamecler/inf1018/README.md

-# Basic Software INF1018
+# Basic Software INF1018 @ PUC-Rio
-Projects 1 and 2 for the subject Software Básico (Basic Software) of code INF1018 offered by PUC-Rio.
+Projects 1 and 2 for the subject "Basic Software" ("Software Básico" - ptBR) of code INF1018 offered by PUC-Rio.

 ###Statements